josephsl/addonUpdater/readme.md

 * Community add-ons website
 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 24.2.4

+* Fix a bug related to the fix in version 24.2.1: that bug was not fully fixed in NVDA 2023.X, because the fix relied on a change made in NVDA 2024.1.
+This situation is now detected and patched (josephsl/addonUpdater#22).
+* The update interval has been changed to 12 hours.
+* The readme now makes note of the update notifications available natively in NVDA 2024.3.
+* The readme has been updated to comment on an unfixable, but harmless, bug in NVDA's settings panel (josephsl/addonUpdater#8).

 ## Version 24.2.2